AlaaShammout03/Computer-Vision-Project/README.md

 - Python 3.10+
 - NVIDIA GPU or colab T4 - CPU-only works but is much slower
 - around 5 GB free disk space

+## My Contributions

+- Re-implemented and trained CSRNet for crowd counting using PyTorch.
+- Prepared the ShanghaiTech dataset and generated density maps.
+- Ran experiments on ShanghaiTech Part A and Part B.
+- Applied density rescaling to improve training stability.
+- Evaluated the model using MAE and RMSE.
+- Contributed to per-density-bucket error analysis and result visualization.

 ## How To Run